Fayvira-DraGon/FaesCobblemizer/README.md

-# Fae's Cobblemizer: Port of Cobblemizer by Dragomordor
+# Fae's Cobblemizer: Port of Cobblemizer (Fabric) by Dragomordor

 Cobblemizer, formerly known as Cobblemaxer, is a Cobblemon 1.4.1 side mod designed to enhance the gameplay experience by offering items that allow players to manipulate various stats and aesthetic characteristics of Pokémon within the game.